 SIMULIA’s simulation portfolio allows OEMs to test factors such as aerodynamic efficiency, lightweighting, powertrain efficiency, tire rolling resistance and more in a virtual setting.
 Reducing the weight of a vehicle goes a long way toward reducing its emissions, and SIMULIA offers tools for evaluating powertrain structural performance as well as chassis and suspension performance in relation to lightweighting.
 The vehicle’s thermal performance is another important issue as its efficiency in heating and cooling contribute heavily to its overall fuel efficiency.
 Simulation can aid in understanding this as well as other important factors, such as the powertrain’s lubrication performance and the engineering of the exhaust system.
 Each individual design can be tested effectively and quickly for many different performance attributes and quickly assessed, eliminating the need for physical prototypes.

 One challenge of digital certification lies in the process certification step.
 The simulation process itself needs to be validated before a vehicle can be certified, and regulations do not clearly explain how that validation should be carried out.
-SIMULIA, however, has developed outcome based engagements (OBE) that can guide manufacturers through the certification process and, in most cases, perform the simulations for them.
+SIMULIA, however, has developed Virtual Twin as a Service that can guide manufacturers through the certification process and, in most cases, perform the simulations for them.